Fairness in AI-Driven Recruitment: Challenges, Metrics, Methods, and Future Directions: Background: Defining Fairness

-Before measuring bias, it is essential to define the concept of ``fairness'' to ensure consistent comparison and evaluation of AI in hiring.
-The following sections provide definitions of fairness within the context of organizational hiring (Section II-A), outline relevant legislation defining fairness (Section II-B), and discuss common causes of bias in AI systems (Section II-C).
+Before measuring bias, it is essential to define the concept of ``fairness'' to ensure consistent comparison and evaluation of AI for hiring.
+The following sections provide definitions of fairness within the context of organizational hiring (Section II-A), relevant legislation (Section II-B), and common causes of bias in AI systems (Section II-C).